emberjs/rfcs/text/0000-modifiers.md

 This hook has the following timing semantics:

 **Always**
-- called **after** any children modifiers `didInsertElement` hook are called
+- called **after** all children modifiers `didInsertElement` hook are called
 - called **after** DOM insertion

  **May or May Not**
 - be called in the same tick as DOM insertion
-- have the the parent's children fully initialized in DOM
+- have the sibling nodes fully initialized in DOM

 Below is an example of how this hook could be used: